AQL for Inspection

 Has this supplier passed most previous inspections?
-Do you feel confident in their products quality?
-Instead of doing no quality control, buyers can check less samples by opting for a level-I inspection.
+Do you feel confident in the quality of their products?
+Instead of doing no quality control, buyers can check fewer samples by opting for a level-I inspection.

-However, settling on this level by default, less samples are inspected.
+However, settling on this level by default, fewer samples are inspected.
 This inspection level is appropriate when the client is confident that the quality of the products is acceptable.